minamide-group/regex-matching-analyzer/README.md

 We recommend to use sbt.
 The commands below should be input to the sbt shell.

-There are two ways to run the code.
 - Input expressions from a command line
 ```
 run [options]